 It started with a little boy dreaming of playing baseball.
 This boy, Al Lopez, became Tampa’s first Major League player, manager, and Hall of Fame inductee.

-Now, the place where he dreamt - his childhood home - is ready to welcome fans to celebrate Tampa’s over 130 years of baseball heritage.
+Now, the place where he dreamt - his childhood home - is ready to welcome fans to celebrate Tampa’s 135 years of baseball heritage.

 In this home, 89 professional players and baseball greats from Tampa are honored, along with the people and places who shaped them: the early leagues and spring training, sun-soaked fields in West Tampa and Ybor City, World Series-winning Little League teams, and coaches with deep rosters.